jonatasjal/DS_BI_projeto_departamento_rh/README.md

 # businessintelligenterep
 In this repository you can find codes in used studies and Business Intelligence tests.
 I am available for assistance and.
+Codes in Python.
 Welcome!